Constraints on the minimally extended varying speed of light model using the Pantheon+ dataset: Summary for the meVSL

 \subsection{Luminosity distance}

-The distance modulus $\mu =m-M$ is the difference between the apparent magnitude $m$ (ideally, corrected from the effects of interstellar absorption) and the absolute magnitude $M$ of an astronomical object.
-It is related to the luminosity distance $D_{L}$ in parsecs by
+The distance modulus, denoted by $\mu = m - M$, represents the discrepancy between the apparent magnitude $m$ (ideally corrected for interstellar absorption effects) and the absolute magnitude $M$ of an astronomical entity.
+It is linked to the luminosity distance $D_{\textrm{L}}$ in parsecs through the formula

-This definition is convenient because the observed brightness of a light source is related to its distance by the inverse square law and because brightnesses are usually expressed not directly, but in magnitudes.
-Absolute magnitude $M$ is defined as the apparent magnitude of an object when seen at a distance of $10$ parsecs.
-The magnitudes and flux, $F$ are related by
+This definition proves convenient as the observed brightness of a light source correlates with its distance according to the inverse square law, and brightnesses are typically expressed in magnitudes.
+Absolute magnitude $M$ denotes the apparent magnitude of an object when viewed from a distance of $10$ parsecs.
+The relationship between magnitudes and flux $\mathcal F$ is given by